EnigmaCurry/blog.rymcg.tech/content/blog/k3s/k3s-07-mutual-tls.md

 ## Certificate Authority

 In order to generate client certificates, a new Certificate Authority must be created.
-Let's Encrypt cannot be used for generating client certificates.
+Let's Encrypt cannot be used for generating client certificates, but will continue to be used for the server certificate.

-To generate the certificates, you will use a program called [Step CLI](https://github.com/smallstep/cli) using the provided docker image.
+To generate the client certificates, you will use a program called [Step CLI](https://github.com/smallstep/cli) using the provided docker image.
 Its advisable to keep your root CA offline, so you will create this only on your workstation, via podman, *not on the cluster*: